Your cart is currently empty!

 Most photos are generated using the PNG format, so it’s ideal to convert images to the JPG format when resizing a photo.

 WEBP is a newer image format developed by Google.
 It offers high quality with less size than JPG and PNG, resulting in smaller file sizes and faster load times.
 It also supports transparency and animation, making it a versatile format for web use.
 However, not all browsers support the WEBP format.
-It’s important to review the browsers that users use to visit your website, Google Analytics provides this information, and check the compatibility of the browsers before using it.
+It’s important to review the browsers that users use to visit your website.
+Google Analytics provides this information and checks the compatibility of the browsers before using it.

 One way to use the WEBP format that minimizes the risk of browsers not displaying the image is to utilize the WEBP format for section background images.
 These are usually large images with the original aspect ratio that sit behind the main content areas.
 As a result, if an older browser cannot display the image, it won’t impact the user experience.